lukrycyfa/crowdfund-tutorial-boilerplate/README.md

 ```bash
 ganache-cli
 ```
-### Compiling, Deploying And Testing The Contract On The Ganache Network.
+### Compile, Deploy And Test The Contract On Ganache.

 ```bash
 brownie compile